 Integrate.ai, founded by former Facebook exec Steve Irvine, is one of the city’s fresher faces, but if their initial Seed round of $5 million is anything to go by then they’re serious players and they’re here to stay.
 Founded in February 2017, the company is still finding its feet in what’s becoming a rapidly crowded marketplace, but it looks like they’re set to offer AI as a service to allow companies in other industries to take advantage of the potential of artificial intelligence.

-They say that their mission is “to build a future in which AI enriches people’s lives while creating better, more valuable business”, and they plan to do this by making customer interactions “more natural and valuable” at enterprise B2Cs.
-The idea would be for banks, retailers, ecommerce companies and other multinationals to use their platform to customise offerings through machine learnings – basically like Netflix and Spotify are already doing with music and movie recommendations.
+They say that their mission is “to build a future in which AI enriches people’s lives while creating a better, more valuable business”, and they plan to do this by making customer interactions “more natural and valuable” at enterprise B2Cs.
+The idea would be for banks, retailers, ecommerce companies and other multinationals to use their platform to customize offerings through machine learnings – basically, like Netflix and Spotify are already doing with music and movie recommendations.

 This boom in AI innovation hasn’t gone unnoticed by politicians, either.
 Kathleen Wynne, Premier of Ontario, gave a speech to a room of University of Toronto researchers, government officials and Canadian AI companies in which she said, “We can own this space.
 This is who we are.”
 And she has a point.

 Toronto’s status as a hub for AI didn’t just happen overnight.
 Like all great historical hubs, whether we’re talking about trade, art, music or technology, it was spawned by a movement.
 It started with one AI company.
 Then another one came along, and then another.
 Word started to spread.
 Suddenly, AI companies weren’t being launched by chance.
 They were being nurtured by a community that grew and grew, attracting more and more talent and adding fuel to the fire.